degatedev/protocols/packages/loopring_v3/DESIGN.md

 The operator can be a simple Ethereum address or a complex contract that allows multiple operators to work together to submit and prove blocks.
 It is up to the exchange for how this is set up.

-The operator contract can also be used to enforce an off-chain data-availability system.
-A simple scheme could be that multiple parties need to sign off on a block before it can be committed.
-This can be checked in the operator contract.
-As long as one member is trustworthy and actually shares the data, then data-availability is ensured.

 The operator creates a block and submits it on-chain by calling `submitBlocks`.
 Multiple blocks can be submitted at the same time.
 All blocks will be verified immediately.
 If possible, batch verification is used to verify multiple blocks of the same type.

-An operator can only submit new blocks when the exchange owner has `minExchangeStakeWithDataAvailability`LRC staked.

 ## Replay protection